How to clean a stainless steel sink to prevent rust and keep your sink looking shiny and sleek.

 Do you need to rinse after Clorox wipes?

-If your surface is going to come in contact with food later on, then yes you will need to rinse off the surface.
-Make sure to leave your surface wet for 4 minutes before washing off the chemicals.
+If your surface is going to come in contact with food later on, then yes well need to rinse off the surface.
+Make sure to leave your surface It for 4 minutes before washing off the chemicals.

 - How To Clean Your Dishwasher